 Christian has a broad range of experience designing and developing consumer products for a number of different industries.
 He began his career at Proctor & Gamble designing products for the Gillette brand and has since worked on SCUBA equipment, golf clubs and consumer electronics.
 Most recently, Christian led the mechanical engineering team responsible for the mechanical design of GoPro’s Karma quadcopter.
 He earned a BS in Mechanical Engineering from Worcester Polytechnic Institute

 Manas is a systems engineer with an emphasis on controls, instrumentation, and robotics.
 He has experience in a variety of startup roles, from founding through midstage, and from engineering research to development to manufacturing transfer and program manager.
 He has 20 patents issued.
-He earned his PhD in mechanical engineering from MIT and a BS in Bioengineering from UC Berkeley.
+He earned his PhD in mechanical engineering from MIT, his MS in both electrical and mechanical engineering from MIT, and a BS in Bioengineering, summa cum laude, from UC Berkeley.

 Sean brings experience from SPAWAR where he developed hardware and software for a satellite tracking and communication station.
 At Stanford, he worked as a software engineer for the Stanford Nano Picture Satellite, an experimental micro-satellite designed to analyze the deployment of other satellites.
 He earned his MS in Aeronautics and Astronautics and his BS in Computer Science with a specialization in AI from Stanford Univeristy.